This post may contain affiliate links. Read our disclosure policy here.

 - Add eggs, breadcrumbs, cheese, and seasoning to the veggie mixture.
 Process a few pulses until every combined.

-- Using a small cookie scoop, place veggie nugget scoops onto a parchment-lined baking sheet.
+- Using a small cookie scoop, place veggie nugget scoops onto the baking sheet.
 Gently press them down so all nuggets are the same height.

 - Bake for 20-25 minutes until the tops are golden.
 Remove from the oven and allow them to cool slightly prior to serving.